How Colleges Award Credits for Work Experience

 Prior Learning Assessments

 Prior learning assessments (PLAs) evaluate nonacademic training and workplace experiences.
-If the details align with your program’s course content, the school may waive those courses from your requirements or award you credits for them.
+If the content aligns with your program’s curriculum, the school may waive those courses from your requirements or award you credits for them.

 PLAs typically involve portfolio submissions or other types of documentation that connect your prior learning to course content.
 Your school may request: